IJSComplexMatter/dtmm/doc/tutorial.rst

 In addition to the Polarizing Optical Microscope viewer which was covered in the quick start guide, there is also a FieldViewer.
 The difference between the FieldViewer and POMViewer is that the latter works with 2x2 matrices, whereas FieldViewer works with 4x4 matrices.

 Here we will cover some additional configuration options for the FieldViewer.
-The field viewer can be used to inspect the output field, or to inspect the bulk field data.
+The field viewer can be used to inspect the output field_data, or to inspect the bulk field data.

 Projection mode
 +++++++++++++++